BarryDigby/barrydigby.github.io/Variant_Calling/Nextflow.md

 ---
-title: Week 2 Exercise
+title: Walkthrough + Exercise
 layout: page
-permalink: /Week_2/Nextflow
+permalink: /Variant_Calling/Nextflow
 ---

 Due to time constraints, you are tasked with writing a nextflow script for the following processes: